-The Alaska Malamute Assistance League is proud to announce the recipients of the 2015 Christenson Award!
+The Alaskan Malamute Assistance League is proud to announce the recipients of the 2015 Christenson Award!
 The Christenson Award recognizes those people who are always there, working and volunteering beyond the call of duty, yet seldom in the limelight.
 Please join AMAL in recognizing these incredible malamute lovers for their tireless service and support!

 Danya Sterner – Washington Alaskan Malamute Adoption League.